shopgun/verso-browser/README.md

 A multi-paged viewer for browsers.
 See `kitchensink/example1.html` for how it works.

 # Changelog
+## Version NEXT
+* Play nice when used with JSDOM in Node.js

 ## Version 1.0.29
 * Fixed bug where arguments were not being passed to external event handlers.